 Super handy if you’re at the shops or have to message hubby in a hurry!

-Use this handy checklist to help you decide what’s important for you to pack in your hospital bag, that things that will make you comfortable.
+Use this handy checklist to help you decide what’s important for you to pack in your hospital bag and the things that will make you comfortable.

 What to pack in a hospital bag: 82 things other mums recommend to pack, and why: